Mississippi Probate Attorney

 Very large estates may owe estate taxes.
 Mississippi also imposes its own tax requirements.
 Your Mississippi probate attorney can help you determine what requirements apply to your loved one’s estate.

-Where Do I Find a Probate Attorney in Mississippi?
+Where Do I Find a Mississippi Probate Lawyer?

 Whether you are an administrator, executor, beneficiary, or heir, Harris Law Firm, PLLC can help you navigate complex probate proceedings.
 Dealing with complicated financial issues and mountains of paperwork is daunting at the best of times.

 When you have just lost a loved one, it can be overwhelming.
-Having worked as a licensed clinical social worker and mental health therapist prior to practicing law, attorney Katherine Harris Elliott provides particularly empathetic counsel to her clients.
+Having worked as a licensed clinical social worker and mental health therapist prior to practicing law, Mississippi probate lawyer Katherine Harris Elliott provides particularly empathetic counsel to her clients.

 When you are ready to speak with a Mississippi probate attorney who will take the time to get to know you personally and compassionately guide you through probate, contact the Harris Law Firm, PLLC.